-Through tutoring and mentorship, innovative programming from organizations like the Center for Innovation in Engineering and Science Education (CIESE), partnerships with the Hoboken Board of Education, and participation in local and national educational initiatives, Stevens collaborates with students and educators to enhance K-12 STEM educational experiences.
+Through tutoring and mentorship, innovative programming from organizations like the Center for Innovation in Engineering and Science Education (CIESE), partnerships with the Hoboken Board of Education, the Hoboken Family Alliance, and participation in local and national educational initiatives, Stevens collaborates with students and educators to enhance K-12 STEM educational experiences.

 Stevens Math Olympiad